What Children’s Dentistry is?

 At our Clinic we perform cycles of fluorations particularly suitable for patients of childhood but also for those with dentinal hypersensitivity or enamel erosions.

-Interceptive Orthodontics, also called Mio-Functional, consists in the use of mobile devices that allow the correction of the bone bases as long as they are growing and therefore “correctable”.
+Interceptive Orthodontics, also called Myo-Functional, consists in the use of mobile devices that works simultaneously on the bone, muscles and dental elements.

 It acts in the most right and natural way possible, that is, it corrects while it is growing exactly as it happens when we have a plant that grows crooked and by putting a brace we can support it and make it grow straight.